Photo by Henry Diltz

 |

-| My high school days were instrumental in shaping my life to this day.
+My high school days were instrumental in shaping my life to this day.
+Among my dearest lifelong friends are fellow Killara High alumni, and our reunions are grand events.
 I deal with the Killara High influence in the Homebody section of this site. |

-| In the 1980s I travelled relentlessly, but still managed to pick up my Bachelor of Arts from the University of NSW and then my Master of Arts in Theatre Studies from the same university.
-I studied for the MA while also working full-time as a journalist with the show business newspaper Variety.
-Prior to that, in 1985-86, I spent a year as the Membership Officer with the Australian Writers Guild, working alongside esteemed script writers such as David Williamson and Justin Fleming (who has become a life-long friend) and gaining a wealth of contacts with which to embark on my journalistic career.
+In the 1980s I travelled relentlessly, but still managed to pick up my Bachelor of Arts from the University of NSW and then my Master of Arts in Theatre Studies from the same university.
+I studied for the MA while also working full-time as a star journalist with the show business newspaper Variety.
+Prior to that, in 1985-86, I spent a year as the Membership Officer with the Australian Writers Guild, working alongside esteemed script writers such as David Williamson and Justin Fleming and gaining a wealth of contacts with which to embark on my journalistic career.
 I also worked on writing program material, assessing manuscripts and researching plays for the Sydney Theatre Company. |

 |

-| Interestingly, I had decided in the early 1980s that I did not want to be a journalist.
-I even dropped out of the highly regarded Communications degree course at what was then Mitchell College of Advanced Education (now Charles Sturt University) in 1981 - although that could have been more due to the college's location in the NSW town of Bathurst, a place I believe to be the arsehole of the universe.
+Interestingly, I had decided in the early 1980s that I did not want to be a journalist.
+I even dropped out of the highly regarded Communications degree course at what was then Mitchell College of Advanced Education (now Charles Sturt University) in 1981 - although that could have been more due to the college's location in the NSW town of Bathurst, a place I have tried not to return to since.
 I felt more comfortable at UNSW, even though in those days an Arts degree for Jewish girls was considered to be a precursor to marriage. |

-| At any rate, one's true vocation tends to catch up with one, and although my great career goal was to be a literary manager in a theatre company - either the Sydney Theatre Company or Royal National Theatre in London would do - I found myself pursuing a career as a high-flying entertainment journalist.
+At any rate, one's true vocation tends to catch up with one, and although my great career goal was to be a literary manager in a theatre company - either the Sydney Theatre Company or Royal National Theatre in London would do - I found myself pursuing a career as a high-flying entertainment journalist.
 More about this in the Writer section. |

 Debbie with Justin Fleming